tnevrlka-test/source-build-parent-image-with-digest-only/README.md

 Simple app for testing only

-Test: parent image includes both tag and digest.
+Test: parent image includes digest only.